 We wandered in the evening and morning, spotting familiar buildings and a few we didn't recognize.
 We saw Heidi's first dorm and Don's old dorm...
 The Power Center where my dad directed plays...
 Hill Auditorium, where I watched my brother graduate from law school...
 And in the evening we joined my dear high school friend, Lorie, for some July 4th festivities on the lawn.

 I was disappointed that our hotel no longer had a restaurant at all.
 I wanted to sit in the dining room/bar, where my parents once sipped Manhattans...

 But our hotel was within easy walking distance of Main Street and State Street, with lots of food options.
 We wandered later that night and found some pizza and beer, which hit the spot.

 Seeing the old theaters lit up, brought back memories.
-I remember an organist performing before the movie started, at The Michigan.
+I remember an organist performing before the movies, when I went to The Michigan, years ago.
 I remember cringing over "Jaws" at the State Theatre!

 On Friday morning, Don raced down to put money in the meter by 8:00.
 Then we headed through the lobby, to the area where our complimentary breakfast was waiting.

 In 2004, this area had been the Escoffier restaurant.
 I actually found the brochure from our last stay and had a good time comparing!
 We didn't have a chance to dine in that dark and formal room 15 years ago.
 But in 2019 we enjoyed a little breakfast.
 The bright modern look was an odd, but refreshing contrast to the rest of the hotel.

 I wasn't hungry enough to sample all the hot and cold options, but I got the perfect amount for me.
 I was thrilled to grab a complimentary New York Times and the coffee was extra good.
 It was a nice end, to our easy stay.